elesiuta/pyxargs/README.md

                         then prints the result
   -p, --pypr            evaluates commands as python f-strings then prints
                         them (implies --fstring)
-  --sql                 reads each input into variable db then runs commands
+  -q, --sql             reads each input into variable db then runs commands
                         as SQL queries using duckdb.sql(), requires duckdb --import library      executes 'import <library>' for each library --im library, --importstar library